Your travel expert

 Bay-chested Warbling Finch, Diademed Tanager, Blue-billed Black Tyrant, Rufous-tailed Antbird, Green-crowned Plovercrest, Grey-winged Cotinga, Serra do Mar Tyrannulet, Swallow-tailed Cotinga, Black and Gold Cotinga, Brazilian Antthrush, Mouse-colored Tapaculo.
 Itatiaia Thistletail, Velvety-black Tyrants, Rufous-capped Antshrike, Rufous-backed Antvireo, Large-tailed Antshrike, Green-crowned Plovercrest, Bay-chested Warbling-Finch

-Early breakfast before heading back to the village of Silva Jardim to visit one of the country's finest conservation efforts.
-Since 1971, the Golden Lion Tamarin Conservation Project has implemented and has been monitoring a breeding plan for what is one of the most vulnerable primate species on the planet.
-This small endemic monkey is restricted to a few isolated areas of the Mata Atlantica and is subject to enormous anthropogenic pressures.
-The conservation of this environment also benefits other species, including a large number of birds.
-As we walk along the paths we will be aware of the presence of this fauna.
-In the early afternoon we will head back to the coast and complete our list with some maritime and shoreline species.
-We will be looking for one of the most restricted endemic species of the country, the Restinga's Grebe.
-This species, discovered in 1990, has been classified as critically endangered, due to the reduction of its unique habitat.
-We will continue our journey towards Rio de Janeiro, following part of the coastline until we reach the international airport of Galeao
+After an early breakfast, we’ll return to Silva Jardim village to visit one of the country's finest conservation projects.
+Since 1971, the Golden Lion Tamarin Conservation Project has implemented a breeding plan for one of the most vulnerable primate species on the planet.
+This small endemic monkey is restricted to a few isolated areas of the Atlantic Forest and is subject to enormous anthropogenic pressures.
+This protected environment is also home to a large number of bird species.
+As we walk the trails in search of the monkey, we can observe many of these species.
+We will head to the coast in the early afternoon to add some shorebirds and seabirds to our list.
+We will also look for one of Brazil’s most restricted endemic species in the coastal area: the….
+This species, discovered in 1990, has been classified as critically endangered due to the destruction of its unique habitat.
+We will continue on towards Rio de Janeiro, following the coastline until we reach the Galeao International Airport.

 English-speaking naturalist guide, private transport